Industrial/Commercial Composting vs. Home Composting

 - Along with everything in the next list

 In your at-home compost pile, you may compost the following, barring wax coatings and heavy grease:

 - Q-tips (with no plastic)

 - Pizza crusts

 Tip: The starchy items above, like flour and pasta, can lure unwanted pests.
 You could always safely dispose of these items in your industrial composting bin.

 Moonshot Composting Can Make It Easy to Go Green

 There’s no denying it: commercial composting vs. home composting pose some significant differences.
 We think both are great.
 But the commercial side of things does allow for more convenient opportunities to save this planet we all call home.

-At Moonshot, our Houston restaurant composting, office composting, and home composting systems offer sturdy composting bins and regular pickups.
+At Moonshot, we offer both residential and commercial composting services.
 We take all the compostables to an industrial facility where nutrients make their way back to their rightful place in a safe, timely, monitored manner.

-Contact us online today to see if our Houston compost service is available in your zip code!
+See if our home compost service is available in your zip code!